tpeo/full-stack-learning-repo-2022/Week_6/README.md

 1. Go to firebase.com and sign up with a personal account
 2. Create a project
-* Click On: get started
+* Click On: Get Started
-* Click On: add Project
+* Click On: Add Project
-* Name project
+* Name the project
-* Click On: Add web app

 3. To use Google Authentication and other Firebase utilities
 * Go to Project settings (gear at top left) and under "Your apps" add a web app (</>)